commercetools/commercetools-sync-java/docs/usage/CATEGORY_SYNC.md

 final CategorySyncOptions categorySyncOptions = CategorySyncOptionsBuilder.of(sphereClient).build();
 ````

-The options can be used to provide additional optional configuration for the sync as well:
+Additional optional configuration for the sync can be configured on the `CategorySyncOptionsBuilder` instance, according to your need:
 - `errorCallBack`
 a callback that is called whenever an event occurs during the sync process that represents an error.
-Currently, these
-events.

 - `warningCallBack`
 a callback that is called whenever an event occurs during the sync process that represents a warning.
-Currently, these
-events.

 - `beforeUpdateCallback`
 a filter function which can be applied on a generated list of update actions.
 It allows the user to intercept category
-update and modify (add/remove) update actions just before they are send to CTP API.
+update and modify (add/remove) update actions just before they are sent to CTP API.

 - `beforeCreateCallback`
 a filter function which can be applied on a category draft before a request to create it on CTP is issued.
 It allows the